edgibbs/laptop/README.md

 In order to support downloading some private dotfiles ssh keys and config should be added manually.
 Keys are currently stored in a seperate password manager.

+Powerline fonts have to be downloaded and assigned in terminal, [Roboto Mono Medium for Powerline](https://github.com/powerline/fonts/blob/master/RobotoMono/Roboto%20Mono%20Medium%20for%20Powerline.ttf).

 Contributing
 ------------